MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-entity-extraction.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-The entity extraction prebuilt model recognizes specific data from text that is of interest t -your business.
-The model identifies key elements from text, and then classifies them int -pre-defined categories.
-This can help t -transform unstructured data int -structured data that is machine readable.
-You can then apply processing t -retrieve information, extract facts, and answer questions.
+The entity extraction prebuilt model recognizes specific data from text that is of interest to your business.
+The model identifies key elements from text, and then classifies them into pre-defined categories.
+This can help to transform unstructured data into structured data that is machine readable.
+You can then apply processing to retrieve information, extract facts, and answer questions.

+You can try out the entity extraction model before you decide to import it into your flow by using the try it out functionality.

 ## Use in Power Automate

-If you want t -use this prebuilt model in Power Automate, you can find more information in [Use an entity extraction model in Power Automate](prebuilt-entity-extraction-pwr-automate.md).
+If you want to use this prebuilt model in Power Automate, you can find more information in [Use an entity extraction model in Power Automate](prebuilt-entity-extraction-pwr-automate.md).

 ## Supported data format and languages